rajnishkmishra/MetarApplication/README.md

 ![image](https://user-images.githubusercontent.com/40133554/128733405-a8da6d3c-76e5-49a6-bcbb-0bc33835f3a3.png)

-Get the METAR data:
+Get METAR data:
 https://localhost:5001/metar/info?scode=KSGS

-You can give othe station code and get the response.
+You can give other station code and get the response.
 You can find list of other station codes here: https://www.cnrfc.noaa.gov/metar.php

 Sample Output: